SpritzerPyro/prodfiles/README.md

 # prodfiles

-Dotfiles designed to handle production systems.
+Dotfiles, designed to handle production systems.

 ## Install

-### zsh prodiles
+### zsh prodfiles

 Using the zsh `prodfiles` requires `zsh` and `oh-my-zsh`.
 Follow the instruction in [the `oh-my-zsh` repository](https://github.com/ohmyzsh/ohmyzsh#getting-started) to install both.